Yu-Gi-Oh! 5D's: Video games

 Yu-Gi-Oh!
-5D's Tag Force 4 was released on September 17, 2009 and is a game for the PSP system, the fourth game in the Tag Force series.
+5D's Tag Force 4, released on September 17, 2009, is a game for the PSP system, the fourth game in the Tag Force series.
 The game features the Dark Synchro and Dark Tuner monsters from the 2nd season of the anime.
 The Promotional Cards are Warm Worm, Worm Bait, and Regret Reborn.
 This was followed by Yu-Gi-Oh!
-5D's Tag Force 5, which was released on September 16, 2010 and set during the third season of the anime.
+5D's Tag Force 5, which was released on September 16, 2010, and set during the third season of the anime.
 A last game, Yu-Gi-Oh!
 5D's Tag Force 6 was later released that covered up until the end of the series.

 Yu-Gi-Oh!
 5D's Decade Duels for the Xbox Live Arcade was released on November 3, 2010. and is a game that features online leader boards and voice chat functionality, as well as the ability to buy extra cards via Xbox Live Marketplace.
 The game was removed from the service in June 2012.
 It returned as Yu-Gi-Oh!
-5D's Decade Duels Plus on November 21, 2012 but it was removed on the same day for unknown reasons.
+5D's Decade Duels Plus on November 21, 2012, but it was removed on the same day for unknown reasons.
 It reappeared again on February 13, 2013.

 Yu-Gi-Oh!
 5D's Duel Transer (known as Yu-Gi-Oh!
 5D's Master of the Cards in Europe) was released on April 21, 2011 and is a game for the Wii system features over 4,500 cards and Wi-Fi multiplayer.
 This game came with promotional cards Fighter Ape, Closed Forest, and Roaring Earth and a Duel Scanner accessory which allows players to scan their real world cards into the game.

 Yu-Gi-Oh Online 3: Duel Accelerator was the 3rd installment of the Yu-Gi-Oh!
 Online series.
 It was based around Yu-Gi-Oh!
 5D's.
-It was released on December 18, 2009 and was shut down on September 30, 2012 due to an internal decision by Konami.
+It was released on December 18, 2009, and was shut down on September 30, 2012, due to an internal decision by Konami.

 On September 25, 2018 a 5D's World, alongside Synchro Summoning, was added to the mobile game Yu-Gi-Oh!
 Duel Links.